Zoom Integrates Alexa for Business into Conference Room Platform

 Zoom has augmented its Zoom Room platform for conference rooms with Alexa for Business.
 The work-centered version of the voice assistant brings hands-free controls to Zoom Room appliances, the devices installed in office meeting rooms that operate with Zoom.

-Zoom Rooms are supported on devices built Zoom, Logitech, Poly, Neat, and DTEN.
-The integration lets users connect to Alexa for Business through the existing software by clicking in a few places.
+The Zoom Rooms integration lets users connect to Alexa for Business through the existing software by clicking in a few places.
 Once Alexa for Business is set up on the appliance, users can ask Alexa to find available meeting rooms, start, stop, or extend meetings, and switch the microphone on or off.
 Alexa for Business is Amazon’s enterprise platform for Amazon’s voice assistant, designed to make Alexa an office assistant for arranging and running meetings.
 Along with making connections to communications software like Zoom and Webex, Alexa can integrate with standard office scheduling and organizing tools like Google Calendar and Microsoft Office 365.
 That helps the voice assistant coordinte the meeting rooms, and keep attendees aware of the time and when their reservation is close to ending.

 “By integrating directly into Zoom Rooms and not requiring any additional hardware, Alexa for Business has made it easy to deploy Alexa across a range Zoom Rooms Appliances,” Amazon Alexa voice service and skills vice president Aaron Rubenson said in a statement.
 “Together we are delivering an end-to-end solution to increase productivity, improve the meeting room and video call experience, and enable businesses to be voice-first.”